open-wc/open-wc/docs/developing/README.md

 # Developing
+The web component ecosystem is evolving fast, with many libraries and solutions appearing.
+High level frameworks such as [Angular](https://angular.io/guide/elements), [Vue](https://github.com/vuejs/vue-web-component-wrapper) and [Stencil](https://stenciljs.com/) provide solutions which compile to web components.

+## lit-html
-We recommend using the `lit-html` library with the `LitElement` base class for developing web components.
+We think that staying close to browser standards is the best long term investment.
+While there are other good libraries out there, to get started we recommend using the `lit-html` library with the `LitElement` base class for developing web components.

-Check out the official documentation for: [lit-html](https://lit-html.polymer-project.org/) and [lit-element](https://lit-element.polymer-project.org/) or check out our code-samples on `Stackblitz`.
+Check out the official documentation for: [lit-html](https://lit-html.polymer-project.org/) and [lit-element](https://lit-element.polymer-project.org/) or check out our code-samples below.

 ## Examples
 A collection of live code samples can be found on `Stackblitz`: